 core faculty.
 Members of the EC includes 8 core faculty from across the University, including

 scholars from the humanities, social sciences, natural sciences and mathematics, professional

-schools, the Libraries, and the LAS Director, Associate Director, and Undergraduate Director
+schools, the Libraries, and the CLACS Director, Associate Director, and Undergraduate Director

 (ex-officio).
 Ideally, there will be two members each from the humanities and

 the social

 sciences, one each from the natural sciences and mathematics and the professional schools, and

 the Latin American bibliographer from the KU Library.
 Depending upon the disciplinary homes

 of the Director and Associate Director, they may be seen as also representing one of these areas.

 The Director serves as Chair of the EC and does not vote, except to break a tie.
 Faculty members

 on the EC are elected by a mail or electronic ballot sent to all core faculty.
 Nominations for